 Individuals wishing accessibility accommodations at this meeting, under the Americans with Disabilities Act (ADA), may request such accommodations to aid hearing, visual, or mobility impairment by contacting ICTC offices at (760) 592-4494.
 Please note that 48 hours advance notice will be necessary to honor your request.

-To participate on your computer via Zoom Meeting: https://us06web.zoom.us/j/84131499729?pwd=T3ZFemhScWdIWmZNVTVlckR1WnF0QT09
+To Join by Zoom Meeting click on the following link:

+https://us06web.zoom.us/j/87341201089?pwd=cEVYU1hYZ3VMWS9aS2JFZ05HN09kdz09